MaximeHeckel/docker-graphql/README.md

 This project relies on [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) to generate types from the schema.
 To generate the types run `yarn generate` or `npm run generate`.

+# Run the project in a Docker container

+This project contains a Dockerfile that can build an image to quickly run the project without having to install any local dependencies.
+To do so run the following at the root of the project (you can change the names of the image as you want):

+- `docker build maximeheckel/docker-graphql .`
+- `docker run -it --name dockergraphql -v /var/run/docker.sock:/var/run/docker.sock -p 8080:4000 maximeheckel/docker-graphql`

 # Roadmap

 - [x] Add all Docker types in schema